Flash Center Members

 kmoczuls@ur.rochester.edu

-Kasper is a fourth year Ph.D. student at the University of Rochester from the Department of Mechanical Engineering and is especially interested in plasma physics.
-He is currently working on FLASH simulations for turbulent dynamo, particle acceleration, and other plasma physics experiments.
-He has developed a circuit model in FLASH.
-When not working on physics you can find Kasper walking his dog, rock climbing, hiking, or driving cross country.
+Kassie is a fourth year Ph.D. student at the University of Rochester from the Department of Mechanical Engineering and is especially interested in plasma physics.
+She is currently working on FLASH simulations for turbulent dynamo, particle acceleration, and other plasma physics experiments.
+She has developed a circuit model in FLASH.
+When not working on physics you can find Kassie walking their dog, rock climbing, hiking, or driving cross country.

 Periklis Farmakis (He/Him/His)